Vasaka: Getting to Know Your Herbal Allies

-This alone alludes to its longstanding and elevated place in India and in Ayurveda—not to mention the fact that generation after generation has passed the knowledge of how to use vasaka along.
+This alone alludes to its longstanding and elevated place in India and in Ayurveda—not to mention the fact that generation after generation has passed along the knowledge of how to use vasaka.
 This certainly is a deep reputation backed by several millennia of human experience and benefit.

 Vasaka’s power can be explained through the lens of its herbal energetics.
 As we explore vasaka powder, we notice that the vibrant green of the fresh leaves has turned a dark, almost brown color.
 And the smell!
 Powdered vasaka’s rather strong smell is a foreshadowing of its taste (its name of “perfume” certainly doesn’t come from the powder).

 Once that powder hits our taste buds, there’s no mistaking how bitter and astringent this herb is.
 We’re not sure about you, but we will never forget what vasaka tastes like!